Q. Who is Second Harvest Foodbank of Southern Wisconsin?

 A. Food insecurity is the limited or uncertain availability of nutritionally adequate and safe food to sustain an active, healthy life or a limited or uncertain ability to acquire food in socially acceptable ways.

 Q. What types of people need food assistance?

-A. The people who rely on Second Harvest Foodbank’s partner food pantries, shelters, meal sites and other programs are making tough choices—single moms, choosing between paying the utilities or feeding their children; seniors, choosing between life saving medication or buying groceries; recently laid off workers, choosing between paying the mortgage and feeding their families; low wage earners, choosing between filling the gas tank to get to work and putting food on the table.
+A. The statistics tell the story of those we serve.
+The people who rely on Second Harvest Foodbank’s partner food pantries, shelters, meal sites and other programs are making tough choices—single moms, choosing between paying the utilities or feeding their children; seniors, choosing between life saving medication or buying groceries; recently laid off workers, choosing between paying the mortgage and feeding their families; low wage earners, choosing between filling the gas tank to get to work and putting food on the table.

 Q. Do recipients pay for the food?

 A. Absolutely not!
 The people who turn to food pantries, meal sites and shelters for emergency food assistance don’t pay for the food they receive.
 In fact, Feeding America guidelines prohibit any partner agency from charging for food obtained from Second Harvest Foodbank of Southern Wisconsin.
 The Foodbank is required to ensure this national policy is followed by all who obtain its food.

 Q. How does Second Harvest Foodbank of Southern Wisconsin get food?